Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Brief recap of Hamiltonian mechanics

 \section{Brief recap of Hamiltonian mechanics}

 Hamiltonian mechanics is a confluence of differential, algebraic and symplectic geometry, Lie algebra and Lie groups.
-A wonderful resource for the topic is~\cite{arnol1982mathematical}.
+A wonderful resource for the topic is~\cite{arnol1989mathematical}.

-We consider a continuous-time dynamical system over a $2n$-dimensional symplectic manifold, called \emph{phase space}.
+Consider a continuous-time dynamical system over a $2n$-dimensional symplectic manifold, called \emph{phase space}.
 The \emph{observables} of the system (e.g.~position, momentum, angular momentum, etc) are the smooth, single-valued, real-valued functions defined globally over phase space.
-By convention we take observables to not depend explicitly on time.
+By convention I take observables to not depend explicitly on time.
 (With this convention, any explicit time-dependence is regarded as specifying a different observable at each moment in time.)
 The points in phase space can be expressed in local \emph{canonical coordinates} $(q,p)=(q_1,\dots,q_n,p_1,\dots,p_n)$ (Darboux's theorem).
-The state of the system evolves over time according to \emph{Hamilton's equations},
+In terms of these coordinates, the state of the system evolves over time according to \emph{Hamilton's equations},

 where at each moment the system's \emph{Hamiltonian}, $H$, is an observable.
-Notice that ``Hamiltonian" and ``$H$" are indexical terms; they don't specify any concrete function over phase space, but refer to whichever observable happens to serve as the generator of time-evolution (as in~\eqref{eq_HamsEqs}) for a given system at a given time.
+Notice that ``Hamiltonian'' and ``$H$'' are indexical terms; they don't specify any concrete function over phase space, but refer to whichever observable happens to serve as the generator of time-evolution (as in~\eqref{eq_HamsEqs}) for a given system at a given time.
 At each moment Hamilton's equations describe a \emph{flow} $\Phi^H_\tau$ on phase space.
 Along the integral curves of this flow the value of any observable $A(q,p)$ changes as

 where $\{A,H\}$ denotes the \emph{Poisson bracket},